htcfreek/SimpleLapsGui/README.md

 3. The LAPS tab in the RSAT (Active Directory Users and Computers) doesn't show the Windows LAPS password history.
 4. When using my GUI you don't have to learn the PowerShell modules.

-**Does the exe version contains viruses?
+**Does the script version contains viruses?
 It is reported on "virustotal.com".**

 No it doesn't.
-This happens because of the AutoIT v3 executable used as wrapper.
-You can download the PowerShell version instead.
-(Please note that the PowerShell script doesn't hide its window.)
+Unfortunately some scanners are triggered by PowerShell scripts in a zip file.
+(Feel free to report the download / script as false positive to the manufacturer of your scanner.)

 **Can you support Windows Server 2016?**